 2. Begin the process of reeducating your church in regards to the dynamics of change.
 Don’t begin by listing all the areas that need to change, this will probably scare many of your people away.
 Start with your board or key leaders.
 Teach on the topic of change.
 Once you feel that your most influential people are on board then, begin to reeducate your congregation about the importance of embracing change.

 3. Be patient.
 Selling ‘change’ takes time.
 Never underestimate how much ‘change’ freaks people out.
 Take things slowly.

 4. Form a team of spiritually mature good thinkers who will partner with you to prayerfully identify the significant areas that will need to change in order for your church to turn and go in a new direction.

 5. Prayerfully prioritize your list, begin at the top and work your way down.

 If you’d like a free, no obligation one hour phone consult to learn how I might be able to help you with this process email me and we can set something up.

-Mile Wide, Inch Deep: Experiencing God Beyond the Shallows, Soul Care for Busy Pastors and the Rest of Us.
-Get your copy here.
+My new book: ‘Mile Wide, Inch Deep: Experiencing God Beyond the Shallows, Soul Care For Busy Pators, and the Rest of Us’ can be ordered here.